 The City's Diversity and Culture

 Berlin has got to be one of the most alternative and liberal places to visit in Europe.
-Pretty much anything goes here, and to really experience the diversity of the city, explore each neighbourhood in turn and discover the distinct vibe found in each one.
-Are you into street art, al fresco restaurants with tables spilling out into the streets and a bit of a post-punk vibe?
+Pretty much anything goes here, and to really experience the diversity of the city, explore each neighborhood in turn and discover the distinct vibe found in each one.
+Are you into street art, alfresco restaurants with tables spilling out into the streets, and a bit of a post-punk vibe?
 Kreuzberg.
 If you're after a strong sense of community, more than a trace of political activism, artistic expression everywhere you look and the best Turkish food in town, then trendy Neukölln is where you want to be.
-Each local neighbourhood has its own charms and unique atmosphere, so to really get under the skin of Berlin branch out from the central areas and check out where the locals really live.
+Each local neighborhood has its own charms and unique atmosphere, so to really get under the skin of Berlin branch out from the central areas and check out where the locals really live.
 You're sure to find a cultural spot or movement that you connect with.

 You probably don’t need me to tell you that Berlin has more than a little bit of a reputation for partying.
 With some iconic places like the elusive Berghain, I’d say it’s probably the best city for clubbing in Europe and definitely the techno capital of quite literally everywhere.
 The clubbing scene is pretty liberal, with many venues opting for a turn up on Friday leave on Sunday policy, and others not really having an official closing time, so perfect if you’ve not planned any touristy things to do the next day!
 Underground dens, warehouse parties, high end cocktail bars, raves in abandoned buildings... you name it and it’s probably here.
 Even if you’re not a big party goer, Berlin has plenty of options for more low key evenings, from spending an evening sipping wine in a contemporary art gallery to sampling a few German beers in beer garden.